Stop repeating yourself in Doctrine and Symfony forms with Value objects

 To continue my series on software architecture, I will go through different concepts and patterns popular in Domain-Driven Design.
-We will see how they can be useful every day and in most projects.

 The first concept is value object.
 Using those, you will get a better, more concise and more expressive, model.
 Practically, it helps you to avoid repeating yourself in your Doctrine entities, as some logic and some properties will be factorized.